yo-yo-yo-jbo/cicada_tools/README.md

 3. The call to `check_measurement` can get arbitrary printable key-values (in our case, `start_value`) that will be visible in a log (and on-screen) if the measurement passes.

 ### main.py
 Considered to be the "main" research-based module.

-Note its `Experiments` class which implements experiments, as discussed previously.
+### experiments.py
+Contains all experiments.

 ### research_utils.py
 Contains research utilities such as getting unsolved sections or handling a dictionary.